 You will see my picture and my name plastered on the face of these websites because I have built my brand as an expert in personal branding strategies.
 Even if people don’t know who I am someone can come over to my website and see that I have an online presence, see what exactly it is I do, and how my services can help them achieve their own goals.
 They’ll see that I provide valuable information (i.e. the blog you’re reading right now) to showcase, simply, that I know what I’m talking about and I’m good at what I do.

-Your website is your place to showcase your expertise.
+Your website is your catch-all place to showcase your expertise.
 Think of it as your online resume for anyone who is interested in your brand or what you’re offering.
 If you have taken the time to put your thoughts on your own platform, it shows people that you have potential.
 It’s also a great way to highlight your past experiences.
-You can include past client work, previous startups, and even reviews!
+You can include past client work, previous startups, and reviews!

-First, it should humanize you by showing that you are, indeed, a real person with a life outside of your startup.
-Second, it should provide value to your potential clients through education, entertainment, or both.
+First, it humanizes you by showing that you are, indeed, a real person with a life outside of your startup.
+Second, it provides value to your potential clients through education, entertainment, or both.
 Your social media should be an even blend of personal posts and advice in your field.
 I have a full blog on content for your personal brand, but here are a few ideas to get you started:

 By establishing a social media presence, potential venture capitalists can get a feel of who they may be working with.
 It makes it easy for them to see what you bring to the table apart from your business strategies.
 Remember: VCs invest in the people, not the idea.
 If you’re on social media, they will instantly be more attracted to your pitch over your competition who still hasn’t even joined LinkedIn.